Professional wrestling in Australia: Foreign tours

-On 9 January 2018, New Japan Pro-Wrestling announced their first Tour of Australia, "New Japan Fallout Down Under" tour in which they would visit Adelaide, Melbourne, Sydney, and Perth.
+On 9 January 2018, New Japan Pro-Wrestling (NJPW) announced their first Tour of Australia, "New Japan Fallout Down Under" tour in which they would visit Adelaide, Melbourne, Sydney, and Perth.
 The events took place between "The New Beginning in Osaka" and "Honor Rising: Japan 2018" on the NJPW calendar.
 Announced for the tour was Kenny Omega, Kazuchika Okada, Minoru Suzuki, Cody, Matt and Nick Jackson, Yuji Nagata, Tomohiro Ishii, Kushida, Evil, Bad Luck Fale, Sanada, Will Ospreay^, Tanga Loa, Juice Robinson, Tama Tonga, Lance Archer, Chase Owens, Rocky Romero, and Toa Henare.
 Will Ospreay only appeared on the Sydney and Perth legs, while Hiroshi Tanahashi missed the tour due to an injury.
 All the events were taped and were uploaded to NJPW World on delay without any commentary.
-In June 2019, New Japan Pro Wrestling returned to Australia for their Southern Showdown tour in Melbourne and Sydney, with the Melbourne show broadcast live on Pay Per View through Fite TV.
+In June 2019, NJPW returned to Australia for their Southern Showdown tour in Melbourne and Sydney, with the Melbourne show broadcast live on Pay Per View through Fite TV.

 On 26 January 2018 Progress Wrestling announced an Australian tour for April 2018, which would see them partner up with local promotion.

 Various Australian wrestling shows like World Series Wrestling have featured overseas talent not signed to a major North American promotion.

+In late 2022, NJPW announced NJPW Tamashii, a series of events that would be held in Australia and New Zealand.
+The Tamashii brand was officially launched in September, with the first Australian show taking place on 13 November in Sydney.

+On 25 August 2024, at All In, All Elite Wrestling (AEW) announced its debut show in Australia, Grand Slam Australia, taking place on 15 February 2025.
+Originally scheduled for Suncorp Stadium in Brisbane, Queensland, the event was later moved to Brisbane Entertainment Centre.
+It was broadcast live as a television special on ESPN and taped for later broadcast on TNT and HBO Max.
+That same night, AEW also taped Global Wars Australia, a co-promoted show with its sister promotion Ring of Honor (ROH), which aired on tape delay via Honor Club on February 17.
+On 25 August 2025, at Forbidden Door, AEW announced its return to Australia with the second Grand Slam Australia taking place on 14 February 2026 at Qudos Bank Arena in Sydney, New South Wales.
+The following day, AEW will return to the Brisbane Entertainment Centre with House Rules: Brisbane, a non-televised house show.